-Figure 16.
+Figure 14.
 Spearman’s Rho Correlation matrix of ERP and behavioural data.
 Blue cells indicate negative relationships, red indicate positive relationships.
-Zones A, B, C, D and E are interpreted in text. *** p < 0.001.
+Zones A, B, C, D and E are interpreted in text. ** 0.01, *** p < 0.001

 Discussion

 This was the first project to measure the Sustained Posterior Negativity (SPN) in a virtual reality environment.
 Participants completed regularity and luminance discrimination tasks in different blocks.
 Stimuli were displayed in the frontoparallel plane or in perspective.
-Overall, the SPN results corresponded to our predictions very well (Figure 14).
+Overall, the SPN results corresponded to our predictions very well (Figure 12).
 Perspective cost was eliminated in the Regularity task and possibly eliminated in the Luminance task (although this is statistically ambiguous).
 We preregistered three hypotheses.